 The brand's content on the site was viewed over 30m times while videos were viewed more than 52m times, up from 40m in the previous half of the year.

-Asos was one of the first to experiment with Stories ad formats when it launched last January and has become a brand that many benchmark against when it comes to successfully harnessing the Facebook-owned app’s offering, with Instagram itself using the retailer’s strategy as a case study in order to lure other brands to the platform.
+Asos was one of the first to experiment with Stories ad formats when it launched last January and has become a brand that many benchmark against when it comes to successfully harnessing the app’s offering, with Instagram itself using the retailer’s strategy as a case study to lure other brands to the platform.

 “When we recognise technology that can help our business, we fold in pretty quick,” Beighton said.